Good Fats – Bad Fats

 The best seeds for providing Omega 3 fatty acids are hemp, chia, and ground flax.

-Tip – It is always good to include a small amount of fat, and an acid like lemon or vinegar, with salads and other leafy green dishes, to help with nutrient absorption.
+Tip – It is always good to include a small amount of fat, along with an acid like lemon or lime, with salads and other leafy green dishes, to help with nutrient absorption.
 Best fat options are avocados, seeds, or nuts.
-You can make delicious dressings from blended raw cashews, blended hemp seeds, avocado, or sesame tahini with lemon juice, or apple cider vinegar, and whatever herbs or garlic you like.
+You can make delicious dressings from blended raw cashews, blended hemp seeds, avocado, or sesame tahini with lemon or lime juice, and whatever herbs or garlic you like.

 The Bad Fats